entropygraph/entropygra.ph/content/services/avalanche_rpc.md

 weight = 20
 +++

-EntropyGraph provides a privacy-conscious RPC gateway into the [Avalanche Network](https://avax.network) free for public use.
+EntropyGraph provides a privacy-conscious RPC gateway into [Avalanche](https://avax.network), 100% for public use.
 Onion services are available to protect your privacy while using the Avalanche network, and highly available instances with SLAs are available for organizations.

 |  | &nbsp;&nbsp;&nbsp;&nbsp; | |
 | :-------| - | :----------- |